 HUIFEN, CHEN.
 (2009).
 ‘Pasture Pharma Gets FDA Approval For Disposable Masks’, The Business Times, 19 Feb.

-HOMEGROWN pharmaceutical products supplier Pasture Pharma has obtained US Food and Drug Administration CFDA) approval for a pair of disposable mask; for use in a pandemic.
+HOMEGROWN pharmaceutical products supplier Pasture Pharma has obtained US Food and Drug Administration (FDA) approval for a pair of disposable mask; for use in a pandemic.

-The company redesigned the shape and fit of conventional masks 10 come up with the new masks, which reduce exposure to airborne germs and viruses.
+The company redesigned the shape and fit of conventional masks to come up with the new masks, which reduce exposure to airborne germs and viruses.

 “Most laymen don’t know how to put it on properly.
-With our masks even if they are used in a random way, it has been shown that at least 50 per cent Of people will be protected, compared with IO- 20 per cent with conventional masks.”
+With our masks even if they are used in a random way, it has been shown that at least 50 per cent of people will be protected, compared with 10 – 20 per cent with conventional masks.”

-Pasture Pharma has conducted clinical studies on about 600 patients through an institution that works With the VS National Institute for Occupational Safety and Health.
+Pasture Pharma has conducted clinical studies on about 600 patients through an institution that works with the US National Institute for Occupational Safety and Health.

 According to the company. it is only the second manufacturer worldwide to receive FDA clearance for the use of such masks in a public health emergency.

 The company spent “hundreds of thousands” of dollars on R&D. Mr Soong said.
 It was surprised to get the FDÄ green light so quickly. having filed the application only in Q4 last year.